 Calamodin oil or Calamansi Essential Oil comes from a citrus tree in the Philippines extracted via cold press or steam distillation.
 Do not own.

 Calamus oil: used medicinally, in perfumery and (formerly) as a food additive.
 Do own.

 Camphor oil is used for cold, cough, fever, rheumatism, and arthritis.
 Do own.

 Cannabis flower essential oil, used as a flavoring in foods, primarily candy and beverages.
 Also used as a scent in perfumes, cosmetics, soaps, and candles.
 Do not own and will not ever own.

 Canola oil: with Omega fatty acids, this oil can help your hair particularly if your hair is extremely light-coloured.
 Do own.

-Caraway oil, used a flavoring in foods.
-Also used in mouthwashes, toothpastes, etc. as a flavoring agent.
+Caraway oil used a flavoring in foods.
+Also used in mouthwashes, toothpaste, etc. as a flavoring agent.
 Do not own.

 Cardamom seed oil, used in aromatherapy and other medicinal applications.
 Extracted from seeds of subspecies of Zingiberaceae (ginger).
 Also used as a fragrance in soaps, perfumes, etc. Do not own.

 Carrot oil: this is a great oil for strengthening your hair roots and stimulating hair growth.
 This is excellent for all hair types.
 Do own.

 Castor oil: this oil will promote hair growth and enhance your hair colour.
 It will also deeply moisturize your scalp.
 Do own.